georgenizharadze/Self-driving-car-Behavioral-cloning/README.md

 * training\_model\_20.py - python script to create and train the model
 * drive.py - script to test-drive the car through the simulator
-* model\_20.h5 - Keras file containing the trained model architecture and weights
 * video.mp4 - video demonstrating the behavior of my vehicle as dictated by the predictions of the model

+The saved Keras model file, `model\_20.h5`, which contains the trained model architecture and weights is over 400MB in size and therefore, could not be uploaded to GitHub.
+I'm happy to share it upon request.

 ## Data collection